 Re-Assessments: Re-assessments shall occur a minimum of every 90 days, unless there are significant changes warranting more frequent re-assessments.
-ASAM Level of Care data shall be entered into the client's medical record for each assessment and re- assessment.
+ASAM Level of Care data shall be entered into the client's medical record for each assessment and re-assessment.

 Individualized Plan: Contractor shall be responsible for developing an individualized written treatment plan for each participant within 30 days of intake.
 The individualized plan is developed between the participant and the counselor and/or therapists.
 The Medical Director or LPHA will determine whether treatment services are medically necessary and approve the treatment plan within 15 days of signature from counselor and/or therapist.
 The plan shall be reviewed and updated at minimum every 90 days.
 The purpose of the treatment plan is to allow the program and the participant to track the participant's progress in a measurable manner through setting goals for recovery and documenting their progress.
 A treatment plan appointment will be scheduled within 30 days of the intake appointment.
-Each treatment plan is to identify the participant's problem areas in the following categories:
+Each treatment plan is individualized to each participant.
+The purpose of the treatment plan is to identify the participant's problem areas in the following categories:

 - 1. Drug use

 - 2. Medical

 - 3. Legal

 - 4. Psychosocial

 - 5. Education

 - 6. Employment/Vocational

-- 7. Financial - 8.
-Discharge
+- 7. Financial

+- 8. Discharge